sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 [Send it here.](/feedback?product=Command%20X&referrer=Website-FAQ)

 #### Why?
-I can already use `Option+Command+V`
+I can already use <kbd>Option+Command+V</kbd>

 - It's more logical to cut & paste than copy & move.
 - Consistency and muscle memory benefits if you also use Linux or Window.

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

 #### The app does not work {#not-working}